-EXERCISE 3.5.1.
+EXERCISE 2.5.1.
 Prove that an isometry of \mathbb{R}^n with the standard Euclidean metric is uniquely determined by images of any points x_1, \ldots, x{n+1} such that the vectors $x_k - x_1$, $k = 2, \ldots, n+1$ are linearly independent.

-3.5.2.
+2.5.2.
 Riemannian geometry.
 The most important and most central for mathematics and physics generalization of Euclidean geometry is Riemannian geometry.
 Its objects are manifolds (in fact, differentiable or smooth manifolds with an extra structure of a Riemannian metric which defines Euclidean geometry (distances and angles) infinitesimally at each point, and the length of curves is obtained by integration.
 A smooth manifolds with a fixed Riemannian metric is called a Riemannian manifold.
-While we will wait till ?? for a systematic introduction to Riemannian geometry, instances of it have already appeared, e.g. the metric on the standard embedded sphere $\mathbb{S}^n \subset \mathbb{R}^{n+1}$ where the distance is measured along the great circles, (and is not induced from \mathbb{R}^{n+1}), its projection to $\mathbb{R}P(n)$, and projection of Euclidean metric in \mathbb{R}^n to the torus \mathbb{T}^n .
-More general and more interesting classes of Riemannian manifolds will continue to pop up along the way.
+Instances of it have already appeared, e.g. the metric on the standard embedded sphere $\mathbb{S}^n \subset \mathbb{R}^{n+1}$ where the distance is measured along the great circles, (and is not induced from \mathbb{R}^{n+1}), its projection to $\mathbb{R}P(n)$, and projection of Euclidean metric in \mathbb{R}^n to the torus \mathbb{T}^n .

-EXERCISE 3.5.2.
+EXERCISE 2.5.2.
 Prove that in the spherical geometry the sum of angels of a triangle whose sides are arcs of great circles is always greater than π

-3.5.3.
+2.5.3.
 More general metric geometries.
 Riemannian geometry is the richest and the most important but by no means only and not the most general way metric spaces appear in geometry.
 While Riemannian geometry, at least classically, has been inspired mostly by analytic methods of classical geometries (Euclidean, spherical and suchlike) there are other more contemporary directions which to a large extent are developing the synthetic methods of classical geometric reasoning; an outstanding example is the geometry of Aleksandrov spaces.

-EXERCISE 3.5.3.
+EXERCISE 2.5.3.
 Let a > 0 and denote by C_a the surface of the cone in \mathbb{R}^3 given by the conditions $a^2z^2 = x^2 + y^2$, $z \ge 0$.
 Call a curve in C_a a line segment if it is the shortest curve between its endpoints.
 Find all line segments in C_a .

-3.5.4.
+2.5.4.
 Metric as a background and a base for other structures.
 The most classical extensions of Euclidean geometry dealt (with the exception of spherical geometry) not with other metrics spaces but with geometric structures more general than Euclidean metric, such as affine and projective structures.
 To this one should add conformal structure which is of central importance for complex analysis.
-In all these geometries metrics appear in an auxiliary role such as the metric from Example 3.1.5 on real projective spaces.
+In all these geometries metrics appear in an auxiliary role such as the metric from Example 2.1.5 on real projective spaces.

-EXERCISE 3.5.4.
+EXERCISE 2.5.4.
 Prove that there is no metric on the projective line $\mathbb{R}P(1)$ generating the standard topology which is invariant under projective transformations.

-EXERCISE 3.5.5.
+EXERCISE 2.5.5.
 Prove that there is no metric in \mathbb{R}^2 generating the standard topology and invariant under all area preserving affine transformations, i.e transformations of the form $x \mapsto Ax + b$ where A is a matrix with determinant ± 1 and b is a vector.